 - • Butter

-- On low heat, warm a pan with 1 Tbsp of butter in it.
+- On low heat, warm a pan with 1 tablespoon of butter in it.

 - While melting the butter, mix together cheese, brown sugar and cinnamon and spread on one side of the Texas Toast.